Moses Michael Hays

 Moses Michael Hays (March 9, 1739 – May 9, 1805) was an American banker, merchant, and philanthropist.
 As Boston's most prominent 18th-century Jewish citizen, Moses Michael Hays set a high standard for civic leadership and charity.

-He helped establish the New England Masonic movement and was elected as Grand Master in 1792 with Paul Revere as his deputy.
+He helped establish the New England Masonic movement and was elected Grand Master in 1792 with Paul Revere as his deputy.

 Early life

 Hays was born in New York City in 1739 to Dutch Jewish immigrants Judah Hays and Rebecca Michaels.
 They were Sephardic, descended from Jews who had left Spain and Portugal.
 Judah Hays took his son into his shipping and retail business, and upon his death in 1764, left him the business and largest share of his assets.
-Moses continued his father’s commitment to Congregation Shearith Israel, serving as second parnas (vice-president) in 1766 and parnas in 1767.
+Moses continued his father's commitment to Congregation Shearith Israel, serving as second parnas (vice-president) in 1766 and parnas in 1767.

 In 1766, Hays married Rachel Myers, younger sister of Myer Myers, a famed New York silversmith.
 The couple moved to Newport, Rhode Island in 1769, where Hays continued his shipping business.
-Business reverses landed him in debtor’s prison but he was set free when he liquidated his assets and repaid his creditors.
+Business reverses landed him in debtors' prison but he was set free when he liquidated his assets and repaid his creditors.
 He immediately reestablished himself in the trans-Atlantic trade.